Unifor to launch massive member mobilization ahead of federal election

 In one week in June, 100 organizers knocked on more than 5,000 Unifor members' doors, conducting an election survey.
 Over the next six weeks, tens of thousands of conversations will occur between our members as we continue to deliver a message to vote for workers in the federal election on the doorstep.

-Unifor's Ontario Regional Director will attend a special launch event in Windsor today:
+Unifor's Western Regional Director will attend a special launch event in Vancouver today:

-Naureen Rizvi, Ontario Regional Director, in Windsor, Ontario at 10:00 a.m.
-Windsor Unifor Labour Centre, 3400 Somme Avenue, Windsor, ON N8W 1V4.

-Unifor is Canada's largest union in the private sector, representing 315,000 workers in every major area of the economy.
-The union advocates for all working people and their rights, fights for equality and social justice in Canada and abroad, and strives to create progressive change for a better future.

 SOURCE Unifor